Nic30/hwt/README.md

 ## The goals of HWT

-* Meta programing + HLS, standard code generators to prevent code duplications
+* Meta programing + HLS, standard code generators to prevent code duplications.
-* Integration with community and commercial tools, flexible lightway user extensible architecture
+* Integration with community and commercial tools, flexible lightway user extensible architecture.
-* simple verifications and testing
+* Simple verifications and testing.

 ## Features